Biographies Characteristics Analysis

 Boris Pasternak refused the Nobel Prize

-Boris Pasternak was nominated for the Nobel Prize in Literature "for significant achievements in modern lyric poetry, as well as for continuing the traditions of the great Russian epic novel" annually from 1946 to 1950.
-In 1958, last year's Nobel laureate Albert Camus again proposed his candidacy, and on October 23, Pasternak became the second Russian writer to be awarded this prize.
+Boris Pasternak was nominated for the Nobel Prize in Literature “for significant achievements in modern lyric poetry, as well as for continuing the traditions of the great Russian epic novel” every year from 1946 to 1950.
+In 1958, his candidacy was again proposed by last year's Nobel laureate Albert Camus, and on October 23, Pasternak became the second Russian writer to receive this prize.

-The writers' environment in the poet's homeland took this news extremely negatively, and already on October 27, Pasternak was unanimously expelled from the Writers' Union of the USSR, at the same time submitting a petition to deprive Pasternak of Soviet citizenship.
-In the USSR, Pasternak was associated with receiving the award only with his novel Doctor Zhivago.
-The Literary Gazette wrote: “Pasternak received “thirty pieces of silver”, for which the Nobel Prize was used.
-He was rewarded for agreeing to play the role of bait on the rusty hook of anti-Soviet propaganda ...
-An inglorious end awaits the resurrected Judas, Doctor Zhivago, and his author, whose lot will be popular contempt ".
+The writing community in the poet’s homeland took this news extremely negatively and on October 27, Pasternak was unanimously expelled from the Union of Writers of the USSR, at the same time filing a petition to deprive Pasternak of Soviet citizenship.
+In the USSR, Pasternak's receipt of the prize was associated only with his novel Doctor Zhivago.
+The literary newspaper wrote: “Pasternak received “thirty pieces of silver,” for which the Nobel Prize was used.
+He was awarded for agreeing to play the role of bait on the rusty hook of anti-Soviet propaganda...
+An inglorious end awaits the resurrected Judas, Doctor Zhivago, and his author, whose lot will be popular contempt.”.

 The mass campaign launched against Pasternak forced him to refuse the Nobel Prize.
-The poet sent a telegram to the Swedish Academy, in which he wrote: Because of the significance that the award awarded to me has received in the society to which I belong, I must refuse it.
-Do not take my voluntary refusal as an insult».
+The poet sent a telegram to the Swedish Academy in which he wrote: “ Due to the importance that the award given to me has received in the society to which I belong, I must refuse it.
+Please don't take my voluntary refusal as an insult.».

-It is worth noting that in the USSR until 1989, even in the school curriculum on literature about Pasternak's work, there was no mention.
-The director Eldar Ryazanov was the first to decide to massively acquaint the Soviet people with the creative work of Pasternak.
-In his comedy "The Irony of Fate, or Enjoy Your Bath!"
-(1976) he included the poem "There Will Be No One in the House", transforming it into an urban romance, performed by the bard Sergei Nikitin.
-Later, Ryazanov included in his film "Office Romance" an excerpt from another poem by Pasternak - "To love others is a heavy cross ..."
+It is worth noting that in the USSR, until 1989, even in the school literature curriculum there was no mention of Pasternak’s work.
+The first to decide to introduce the Soviet people to Pasternak’s creative work was director Eldar Ryazanov.
+In his comedy “The Irony of Fate, or Enjoy Your Bath!”
+(1976) he included the poem “There will be no one in the house”, transforming it into an urban romance, which was performed by the bard Sergei Nikitin.
+Later, Ryazanov included in his film “Office Romance” an excerpt from another poem by Pasternak - “Loving others is a heavy cross...”
 (1931).
-True, he sounded in a farcical context.
-But it is worth noting that at that time the very mention of Pasternak's poems was a very bold step.
+True, it sounded in a farcical context.
+But it is worth noting that at that time the very mention of Pasternak’s poems was a very bold step.

 All this is not a big trick.